Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/1-set-up-environment.md

 1. Create a directory on your hard disk in the location of your choice.
 This is where your virtual Python environment will be created.

-1. In a Command Prompt window or terminal, `cd` to the project directory.
+1. In a Command Prompt window or terminal, `cd` to the directory you created in the previous step.
 If you are running Windows, use the following commands to create a virtual environment in the "env" subdirectory and activate the environment:

 	```bash
 	python -m venv env